-AI Lab Revolution: How R37 Aims to Reshape Healthcare's Financial Landscape - YaNoticias
+AI Lab Revolution: How R37 Aims to Reshape Healthcare's Financial Landscape - YANoticias

 - R37 has access to extensive data, including 180 million payer transactions and 550 million patient encounters annually, and 20,000 proprietary payment algorithms.

-- The initiative aims to develop AI-driven solutions to streamline coding, billing, and denials management, reducing errors and optimizing financial outcomes.
+- The initiative aims to develop AI-driven solutions to streamline coding, billing, and denials management, reducing errors and optimising financial outcomes.

 - Set to launch in 2025, R37 promises transformative benefits with ‘agentic RCM workers’ enhancing precision and efficiency.